Damsel in Defense is an unusual MLM that focuses on self-defense products for women, including products for women to carry and those for the home.

 After all, most of the products that the company sells are for worst-case situations.
-So, the products largely act to provide piece of mind.
-Likewise, most of them are reusable anyway.
+The products largely act to provide peace of mind.
+Most of them are reusable anyway.

 That pattern isn’t encouraging for distributors.
 If you want to make money with the company, one of the key aspects is selling the products.
 Now, people may want to stock up on many of the items that the company sells, but even then, the products do kind of make it hard to make multiple sales.

-More Updates 2017: .
-A lot of gals ripped into me in the comments for saying that women are targeted by MLMs.
+Side Note: A lot of gals ripped into me in the comments for saying that women are targeted by MLMs.
 Here's an interesting article (from a woman) called How Multi-Level Marketing Targets and Destroys Female Entrepreneurs

 So, the idea is that you get people together and then pitch them the products.
 The company probably provides distributors with information about the strategies to use to get the most sales.
 At the same time, distributors will show some of the products that the company offers.